amohapatra3/course-enroll-app/README.md

 ### Stopping the application

-Simply closing the `localhost:3000` browser tab will not stop the application.
+Closing the `localhost:3000` browser tab will not stop the application.

 Open **terminal** and press <kbd>Control+C</kbd> to stop the application from running.